SummaryRead the full fact sheet

 The most common cause of liver disease is non-alcoholic fatty liver disease (‘fatty liver’).
-Cirrhosis is the end-result of many liver conditions and involves severe scarring of the liver (with liver nodule formation).
-It is associated with a progressive decline in liver function resulting in liver failure.
+Cirrhosis is the end-result of many liver conditions.
+It involves severe scarring of the liver (with liver nodule formation).
+Cirrhosis is associated with a progressive decline in liver function resulting in liver failure.

 Functions of the liver